Frequently Asked Questions

 Which option is cheaper?

 It depends on a variety of things.
-Exchange (or plan B with NSE) is not always the cheaper option, though from the first look it might seem so.
+Exchange (or Home Pay with NSE) is not always the cheaper option, though from the first look it might seem so.
 We suggest setting up an appointment with our office to talk about things to consider when planning your time away.

 How long can I go?

 It depends on the programs you are interested in.
-Students who want to participate in the National Student Exchange have up to one year to exchange, though they can split their semesters between two different universities or over different academic years (i.e. you can take a semester though NSE, come back to UAF, and then go on another semester through NSE at a future time.
-Our office has no limits for how many programs students are able to do internationally.
+Most programs allow you to go up to a year at maximum, though you can go on multiple programs to extend your time away.
+Our office has no limits for how many programs students are able to participate on.
 Programs are available for as little as one week, to as long as an academic year.
 In addition, students can participate in both NSE and international programs if they like.

 Who can be used as an academic reference?